PawelGorny/lostword/README.md

 Program supports also Ethereum (path m/44'/60'/0'/0/0)

-Program could be launched in 2 modes:
+Program could be launched in several modes:
 <ol>
 <li>ONE_UNKNOWN</li>
 Suitable for seeds where we know the number of words, we know order of words, but we do not know one word.